 In this paper, both simulated and real HSIs have been used to evaluate the performance and effectiveness of the proposed method.
-The simulated data have a size of 150×150 pixels and 429 spectral bands.
+The simulated data have a size of 150x150 pixels and 429 spectral bands.
 It was generated using a spectral library collected from the United States Geological Survey (USGS) [27].
 Background was simulated using four different spectral signatures whose abundances were generated using a Gaussian spherical distribution [28].
-Twenty panels of different sizes arranged in a 5 \times 4 matrix were introduced as anomalies.
-There are five 4×4 pure-pixel panels lined up in five rows in the first column, five 2×2 mixed-pixel panels in the second column, five subpixel panels combined with the background in a proportion of 50% in the third column and five subpixel panels blended with the background at 75%.
-Therefore, the simulated image has 110 anomaly pixels, a 0.49% of the image, as it is shown in Fig. 3(a).
-This dataset is very challenging for AD because of the high spectral similarities between some anomalous and background signatures.
+Twenty panels of different sizes arranged in a 5x4 matrix were introduced as anomalies.
+There are five 4x4 pure-pixel panels lined up in five rows in the first column, five 2x2 mixed-pixel panels in the second column, five subpixel panels combined with the background in a proportion of 50% in the third column and five subpixel panels blended with the background at 75%.
+Therefore, the simulated image has 110 anomaly pixels, a 0.49% of the image, as it is illustrated in Figure 3a.
+This data set is very challenging for AD because of the high spectral similarities between some anomalous and background signatures.

-In order to test the proposed algorithm in a more realistic scenario, four real hyperspectral datasets have been also used: Three well-known datasets available in the literature, and a dataset captured by an UAV available at our lab.
-The first real dataset was taken over the Rochester Institute of Technology (RIT) by the Wildfire Airborne Sensor Program (WASP) Imaging System [29].
-The system covers the visible, short, mid and long wave infrared regions of the spectrum.
-The sensor comprised a high-resolution color camera covering the visible spectrum, a short infrared imager covering 0.9-1.5 μ m, mid infrared imager covering 3.0-5.0 μ m, and a long infrared imager covering 8.0- 9.2 μ m.
-A portion of the overall image taken over a parking lot with a size of 180×180 pixels and 120 bands has been used in this study, as can be seen in Fig. 3(b) where anomalies are fabric targets which consist of 72 pixels and account for 0.22% of the image.
-The second real dataset was collected by the NASA Jet Propulsion Laboratory's Airborne Visible Infra-Red Imaging Spectrometer (AVIRIS) over the World Trade Centre (WTC) area in New York City on September 16, 2001 [30].
-The original dataset has a size of 614×512 pixels and 224 spectral bands from 0.4 to 2.5 μ m although a smaller region with size of 200 imes200 pixels was selected as dataset.
-Anomalies are thermal hot spots, which consist of 83 pixels and account for 0.21% of the image scene.
-Fig. 3(c) shows a representation of this image.
-The third real dataset is a portion of 67×80 pixels cropped from the well-known Washington DC Mall hyperspectral dataset, obtained through Purdue University's MultiSpec freeware project.
-This dataset was acquired by the airborne mounted Hyperspectral Digital Imagery Collection Experiment (HYDICE), which measures pixel response in the 0.4 to 2.4 μ m region of the visible and infrared spectrum.
-Bands in the 0.9 and 1.4 μ m region where the atmosphere is opaque have been omitted from the dataset, leaving 191 bands.
-Fig. 3(d) shows an RGB representation of the area chosen for this analysis, which mainly consists of trees and a river and where the anomalous pixels belong to a building placed among the trees.
-The number of anomalous pixels is 15, 0.28% of the image scene.
+In order to test the proposed algorithm in a more realistic scenario, four real hyperspectral data sets have been also used: three well known data sets available in the literature, and a data set captured by an UAV available at our lab.
+The first real data set was taken over the Rochester Institute of Technology (RIT) by the Wildfire Airborne Sensor Program (WASP) Imaging System [29].
+The system covers the visible, short, mid and long-wave infrared regions of the spectrum.
+The sensor was comprised by a high-resolution colour camera covering the visible spectrum, a short infrared imager covering 0.9 - 1.5 μ m, mid infrared imager covering 3.0 - 5.0 μ m and a long infrared imager covering 8.0 - 9.2 μ m.
+A portion of the overall image taken over a parking lot with a size of 180 x 180 pixels and 120 bands has been used in this study, as can be seen in Figure 3b where anomalies are fabric targets which consist of 72 pixels and account for 0.22% of the image.
+The second real data set was collected by the NASA Jet Propulsion Laboratory's Airborne Visible Infra-Red Imaging Spectrometer (AVIRIS) over the World Trade Centre (WTC) area in New York City on September 16, 2001 [30].
+The original data set has a size of 614 x 512 pixels and 224 spectral bands from 0.4 to 2.5 μ m although a smaller region with size of 200 x 200 pixels was selected as data set.
+Anomalies are thermal hot spots which consist of 83 pixels and account for 0.21% of the image scene.
+Figure 3c shows a representation of this image.
+The third real data set is a portion of 67×80 pixels cropped from the well-known Washington DC Mall hyperspectral data set, obtained through Purdue University's MultiSpec freeware project.
+This data set was acquired by the airborne mounted Hyperspectral Digital Imagery Collection Experiment (HYDICE) which measures pixel response in the 0.4 to 2.4 μ m region of the visible and infrared spectrum.
+Bands in the 0.9 and 1.4 μ m region where the atmosphere is opaque have been omitted from the data set, leaving 191 bands.
+Figure 3d shows a RGB representation of the area chosen for this analysis, which mainly consists of trees and a river and where the anomalous pixels belong to a building placed among the trees.
+The number of anomalous pixels is 15, 0.28 % of the image scene.